ghitchens/nerves-elixir-trivial/README.md

 ===============

-This __trivial__ example demonstrates building an Elixir-based application using Nerves, and deploying firmware to the BeagleBoneBlack.
-All it does is make the BeagleBone LED bar flash back and forth in a pattern.
+This __trivial__ example demonstrates building an Elixir-based application using Nerves, and deploying firmware to the [BeagleBone Black](http://beagleboard.org/Products/BeagleBone+Black).
+All it does is make the LED bar flash back and forth in a pattern.

 This example demonstrates:

 - building host [Elixir](http://elixir-lang.org) in the Nerves SDK
 - releasing an Elixir app via relx
 - turning released Elixir app into [Nerves](http://nerves-project.org) image
-- burning an sdcard that boots to an Elixir App on the Beaglebone Black
+- burning an sdcard that boots to an Elixir App on the BeagleBone Black

 ### Some prerequisites